 Plan for subjective quality testing of FGC SEI message

-The plan for subjective quality testing has been updated as output JVET-AJ2022 of the previous JVET meeting.
+The plan for subjective quality testing has been updated as output JVET-AI2022 of the previous JVET meeting.
 The document includes an update on test material under consideration and applicable encoding parameters.
 The changes specifically address category 2 for which expert viewing results have been acquired at the last meeting.
 The results of this activity are reflected in the SC 29/AG 5 document AG5N128.
-These habe been integrated into JVET-AJ2022.
+These have been integrated into JVET-AI2022.

 Test sequences